 When it comes to pure taarab, Zanzibaris know best as seen by Nadi Ikhwan Safaa and Rahat Zamaan Taarab Orchestra who play seated with their ouds, qanuns and violins.
 But this magical island is not stuck to the past.
-Newcomer Ison Mistari delivers his conscious hip-hop-taarab flow aka zenjiflava on Forodhani stage, and Mapanya band thrill the crowd with their eclectic pop fusion on the Amphitheatre stage.
+Newcomer Ison Mistari delivers his conscious hip-hop taarab flow aka zenjiflava on Forodhani stage, and Mapanya band thrill the crowd with their eclectic pop fusion on the Amphitheatre stage.

 From Tanzania, your favourite performance is by Sinubi and Zawose Spirit group.
 It’s the way this musical group from Dodoma blend traditional and contemporary music and dance – all the instruments are traditional except the drums.
 They introduce you to the ilimba (cousin to the thumb piano mbira), zeze, ngoma and other Gogo instruments.

 As Sinubi leads the band, two ecstatic female singers shake giant feathers on their shoulders to everyone’s delight.
 They even play African drums on the last song.
-Together, they proudly continue the legacy of Dr Hukwe Ubi Zawose, one of Tanzania’s music legends.
+Together, they proudly continue to sing the legacy of Dr Hukwe Ubi Zawose, one of Tanzania’s music legends.

 You miss Mopao Swahili Jazz but catch a bit of The Mafik at the amphitheatre stage.
 The boastful duo perform bongo flava hits which the local crowd sings along to.